Real Stupidity beats Artificial Intelligence every time.

 Originally Published February 15th 2025

 as a set of personal rules.
 It’s meant to be a quick reference for myself and others about how I personally engage with this technology.
-If you use them differently, that’s no problem and there’s no judgement here.
+If you use them differently, that’s no problem and there’s no judgment here.

 What follows is a description of what I DO and DON’T do with regards to these tools.